GKiarie/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 ##6.
 The shortest distance between two points is a straight line
 function that draws a straight line in the terminal.

+##7.
+I feel like I am diagonally parked in a parallel universe
+function that draws a diagonal line on the terminal